VitaliiBorodii/cgol-go/README.md

 will run `20` cycles of the game life.

-the program will print it's state after each cycle with `1s` delay
+program will print it's state after each cycle with `100ms` delay

 example output:
 ```